ramellose/massoc/README.md

 ## Getting Started

-You can access <i>massoc</i> through a CLI and a GUI.
+You can access <i>massoc</i> through a command line interface (CLI) and through a graphical interface (GUI).
-Detailed documentation of these interfaces, combined with a  manual describing all inputs, will be available soon.
+For tutorials with these two interfaces and a complete manual, check out the [docs](https://github.com/ramellose/massoc/tree/master/docs).
+The tutorials show you how to use the entire <i>massoc</i> pipeline, from BIOM file to network analysis!

 ## Installation